Phillauri (film)

-Phillauri is a 2017 Indian Hindi-language fantasy-comedy film directed by Anshai Lal and produced by Fox Star Studios with Anushka Sharma and her brother Karnesh Ssharma under their banner of Clean Slate Filmz.
+Phillauri is a 2017 Indian Hindi-language fantasy-comedy film directed by Anshai Lal and produced by Fox Star Studios with Anushka Sharma and her brother Karnesh Sharma under their banner of Clean Slate Filmz.
 Director Navdeep Singh and writer Sudip Sharma are associated with the film as creative producers.
-The film stars Anushka Sharma, Diljit Dosanjh, Suraj Sharma and Mehreen Pirzada in the lead roles.
+The film stars Anushka Sharma, Diljit Dosanjh, Suraj Sharma and Mehreen Pirzada (in her Hindi debut) in the lead roles.
 The film's first official poster was released on 3 February 2017.
 The film was released on 24 March 2017.
+It failed at the box office.

 Plot

-A young man Kanan returns to India from Canada to marry his long-term girlfriend Anu, but learns that he is a Manglik (born under an unlucky star) and has to marry a tree before marrying her.
+A young man, Kanan, returns to India from Canada to marry his long-term girlfriend Anu, but learns that he is a Manglik (born under an unlucky star) and has to marry a tree before marrying her.
 He reluctantly marries the tree, which is duly chopped down after the completion of the ceremony.
-As a result, from that day onward he is haunted by the spirit of a woman named Shashi, who lived in that particular tree and hence claims to now be 'married' to him.
+As a result, from that day onward, he is haunted by the spirit of a woman named Shashi, who lived in the tree and hence claims to now be 'married' to him.

 The story of Phillauri and Shashi is slowly revealed via the latter's flashbacks.
-Back in an unspecified time period, Shashi is a bright young woman who never fails to read the works of a poet named Phillauri that is regularly published in a local weekly.
-Everyone in the village of Phillaur thinks that the poems are written by the singer Roop Lal 'Phillauri', who is the heart-throb of the village.
-However Roop Lal notices that Shashi, unlike all the other village girls, never comes to hear him sing.
+Back in an unspecified time period, Shashi is a bright young woman who never fails to read the works of a poet named Phillauri that are regularly published in a local weekly.
+Everyone in the village of Phillaur thinks that the poems are written by the singer Roop Lal 'Phillauri', who is the heartthrob of the village.
+However, Roop Lal notices that Shashi, unlike all the other village girls, never comes to hear him sing.
 When he confronts her and tells her that he is the Phillauri who writes the poetry by narrating one of his famous poems to her, he is shocked when Shashi slaps and insults him.
 She asks him to use his talent – of being able to connect with the common man through his songs – for something important (especially when the struggle for independence is on) and not for frivolous matters.
-From that day onwards Roop Lal is a changed man, dedicating his life to knowing and understanding the poetry of Phillauri (which it is clear now that he is not the author of), and spreading its message via his beautiful singing to others.
+From that day onwards, Roop Lal is a changed man, dedicating his life to knowing and understanding the poetry of Phillauri (which it is clear now that he is not the author of) and spreading its message via his beautiful singing to others.